WayneMusungu/PetWebsite/readme.md

 # Django Pet website.

-This is a project about Pets, a user is required to create an account then they can create and view all the pets, know the pet species and the date of birth.
+This is a project about Pets, a user is required to create an account then they can create and view all the pets, know the pet species and its date of birth.

 ### Cloning the repository